 The following are requirements to coming on retreat here and if you are unable to undertake them then our retreats may not be suitable for you.
 To preserve the integrity of retreat conditions, as a last resort, we reserve the right to ask you to leave the retreat if you ignore them and to not take future bookings from you until we are confident that you can undertake them during a retreat.

 A Celibate Environment

-One aspect of the semi-monastic conditions we wish to provide on our retreats here is celibacy (brahmacharya).
-By booking on a Padmaloka retreat, you undertake to support an atmosphere of stillness and contentment for yourself and other retreatants by abstaining from all forms of sexual activity while you are here.
+By booking a Padmaloka retreat, you undertake to support an atmosphere of stillness and contentment for yourself and other retreatants by abstaining from all forms of sexual activity and sexual advancement while you are here.

 A Complete Break From Mobile Phones, Tablets, and All Other Electronic Devices

-For this reason, it is a requirement of our retreats that you switch off completely (not just flight mode) ALL electronic gadgets whatsoever for the entire duration of the retreat whether you are on or off the premises.
+It is a requirement of our retreats that you switch off all electronic gadgets (Mobiles, tablets, laptops, music players, cameras etc) for the duration of the retreat whether you are on or off the premises.
 If you can, consider leaving them at home.